shiimizu/ComfyUI_smZNodes/README.md

 This means you can reproduce the same images generated on `stable-diffusion-webui` (and its forks) as on `ComfyUI`.

 Simple prompts generate _identical_ images.
-More complex prompts with complex attention/emphasis/weighting may generate images with slight differences.
-The slight variations are due to how `ComfyUI` denoises images.
-There is an option to use another denoiser.
+More complex prompts with complex attention/emphasis/weighting may generate images with slight differences due to how `ComfyUI` denoises images.
+In that case, you can enable the option to use another denoiser.

 ## Installation
 Navigate to the **_ComfyUI/custom_nodes_** directory, and run: